-- 2.1 That Scrutiny Members' feedback on ideas for improving Scrutiny (see section 4) be noted. - 2.2 That having considered ideas put forward by individual Members, (see section 5), the Committee determines the subject matters to be added to a work programme of potential Scrutiny reviews items for 2024/25. - 2.3 That the process to carry out pre-scrutiny policy development work (see section 7.1) be noted.
+- 2.1 That Scrutiny Members' feedback on ideas for improving Scrutiny (see section 4) be noted. - 2.2 That having considered ideas put forward by individual Members, (see section 5), the Committee determines the subject matters to be added to a work programme of potential Scrutiny reviews items for 2024/25. - 2.3 That any pre-scrutiny policy development items to carry out policy development work that is identified to the Committee (see section 7.1) be noted.